 - Table chart: A great option for displaying data with both textual and numeric columns.

-To learn about the different ways how you can customize text objects, read the article on text editing.
+To learn about the various ways how you can customize text objects, read the article on editing text in Prezi Design.